Our office will be closed Monday, May 29th for Memorial Day.

-- Without your knowing it, the fresh food carried invisible molds or mold spores which can generally only be destroyed at 212°F (refer to page 8 and “Rules for Success”, No. 2).
-They will propagate in the sealed jar as long as there is any oxygen left in the head space, and form a sheet of mold on the surface.
+- Without your knowing it, the fresh food carried invisible molds or mold spores which can generally only be destroyed at 212°F. They will propagate in the sealed jar as long as there is any oxygen left in the head space and form a sheet of mold on the surface.

 What to do?
 Discard the food!

 Final comment and warning:

 Whenever you find a jar with its lid lying loosely on top, whether it is when performing the lid-lifting test or shortly before using the jar, always consider this signal as a significantly important warning which you should respect.
 Never consume any food out of such jars.
 Do not allow anyone else access to it, even if it’s in the garbage.
 In case you wish to use jars of various sealing types, including used commercial jars, do not ever neglect your own personal safety; Only canning jars that are sealed by natural air pressure, that is, in accordance with the time-tested WECK method, provide an adequate warning signal in the form of the loose-lying lid.

 Jars with mechanical closures (screw-type, thread-type, or wire-bail type) do not have this warning signal.

 These rules are listed in the approximate order of the canning procedure: